Reuel-T/transaction-app/README.md

 #### API

 Set the connection string.
-Place the connection string of your newly created database in `appsettings.json`
+Place the connection string of your newly created database in `appsettings.json` If running the containerised version, you should use the DockerConnection string instead, as an environment variable is set in the container version to use the Docker one instead

 ```
 .